Social Anxiety Disorder - Symptoms and Treatment 2026

 Research Past and Present:

-Current research trends lean towards earlier recognition and treatment of SP.
+Current research trends lean towards earlier recognition and treatment of SAD.
 As the "world's most neglected anxiety disorder" becomes more understood by the public, Social Anxiety Disorder will begin to be diagnosed far more frequently in the pre-teen or teen years, resulting in earlier treatment, more "normal" social development, and less later life complications.
-In my case, during my 3rd grade year I had a 2 months bout of "school phobia", which commonly predicts SP in adulthood.
-Although Nardil and Klonopin existed at that time, the psychiatric diagnosis of Social Phobia did not.
-It was not until the early 1990's that key studies began for the medication treatment of SP.
-Liebowitz (Nardil), and Davidson (Klonopin) were the early pioneers towards highly effective SP medication treatment.
+In my case, during my 3rd grade year I had a 2 months bout of "school phobia", which commonly predicts SAD in adulthood.
+Although Nardil and Klonopin existed at that time, the psychiatric diagnosis of Social Anxiety Disorder did not.
+It was not until the early 1990's that key studies began for the medication treatment of SAD.
+Liebowitz (Nardil), and Davidson (Klonopin) were the early pioneers towards highly effective SAD medication treatment.
 Nardil and Klonopin remain the most reliably effective medications to treat Social Anxiety Disorder.

 Treatments for Social Anxiety Disorder: